 Last Sunday, we interacted with Dharavi Diary, an organisation founded by filmmaker and entrepreneur, Nawneet Ranjan, has been running a computer centre for kids in Dharavi for more than three years now.
 What started as a centre to familiarise the kids with computers has gradually evolved into a place that offers the kids an opportunity to take part in a variety of experiences, ranging from photography and street theatre to mural painting and CODING on their own.
 This from kids of maids, cooks, drivers, or daily wage earners, who have had little exposure to computer related training.

 What really surprised me was that the center was full of girls sitting together doing their homework, with the elder ones also helping the younger ones.
-Many of these girls do not find even a corner to study at home, and were happy to have a dedicated room, where everyone around them was present only with one aim: LEARN SOMETHING.
+Many of these girls do not find even a corner to study at home.
+They were happy to have a dedicated room, where everyone around them was present only with one aim:

-The happy faces and chatter of these girls filled me with a strange hope: There is still hope for these girls, and they will surely do something worthwhile with their lives.
+The happy faces and chatter of these girls filled me with a strange hope: There is still hope for these girls.
+They will surely do something worthwhile with their lives.
 They will at least not work as menial labour!

 Helper4U.in Team is constantly working towards a dream of becoming the preferred platform for hiring of ABCDE, & helping the Job seekers get employment opportunities without exploitation, & with respect.